glennji/glennjicom-academic/content/notes/hobbies/_index.md

 >
 > – Aldo Leopold, _Sand County Almanac_

 I'm terrible at making time for non-directed research, play and practise -- aka "hobbies".
-There are a bunch of things I'd like to try, however:
+There are a bunch of things I'd like to try though: